mvallejo3/Premise-WP/README.md

 **Responsive:** There are 2 breakpoints when it comes to the column grid.
 The first is at 1000px the second at 600px.
 In order to maintain asthetics consistent on a site, the only `col` classes that change at 1000px are `col4` and `col6` - `col4` goes from 4 columns to 2 and `col6` goes from 6 columns to 3.
 We don't change `col2`, `col3`, or `col5` at 1000px on purpose - for `col2` is too early and the other 2 cannot be eveny divided.
-At 600px every `col` class, except `col6`, will go to 1 column stacked. `col6` will go to 2 columns.
+At 600px every `col` class, except `col6`, goes to 1 column stacked. `col6` goes to 2 columns.

 #### Grid with different column widths